 Every major player in the computer hardware market has at least one line of premium, well-made laptops.
-For instance, Dell XPS, Apple MacBook Pro or Lenovo ThinkPad.
-While those are nice, consumer-grade laptops, we’re talking about something entirely different.
+For instance, Dell XPS, Apple MacBook Pro or Lenovo ThinkPad could be compared to sleek race cars.

 This allows for a fanless or enclosed-fan design with no cooling vents through which dust and moisture can enter the main internal cavity.
-Most semi- and fully-rugged laptops feature doors and covers to seal up any ports and expansion slots that aren’t in use.
+Most semi- and fully-rugged laptops feature doors and covers to seal any ports and expansion slots not in use.

-A laptop with an Ingress Protection rating of IP65 (common among the fully-rugged models) is impervious to dust and can handle jets of water sprayed at it from any angle.
-If you need a laptop you can use in a rain or dust storm, you have come to the right place.
+A laptop with an Ingress Protection rating of IP65 is impervious to dust and can handle jets of water sprayed at it from any angle.
+These are common among fully-rugged models.

 - Trusted Platform Module (TPM), a chip that performs anti-tampering and security tasks at a hardware level

-- Intel vPro for remote management, diagnostics and updates*
+- Intel vPro for remote management, diagnostics, and updates*

 - Opal storage specifications for encrypting and protecting data on the storage drive (available on Getac laptops)

-- fingerprint scanners and smart card readers for controlling user access
+- Fingerprint scanners and smart card readers for controlling user access

-- easily removable storage drives for when you don’t want to leave your data with your laptop.
+- Easily removable storage drives for when you don’t want to leave your data with your laptop.

 For even more connectivity options, check out our selection of port replicators.